 Chorionic Villi Sampling

-CVS is a procedure performed in the first trimester of pregnancy to detect to detect birth defects.
-Samples are taken from parts of the placenta called the chorionic villi, which have the same genes as the fetus.
-CVS can detect most of the same defects as amniocentesis, but it cannot detect open neural tube defects.
-If you have CVS, you may want to consider having a blood alpha-fetoprotein (AFP) test later in your pregnancy to test for neural tubedefects.
+Chorionic villi sampling (CVS) is a procedure performed in the first trimester of pregnancy to detect to detect birth defects.
+Samples are taken from parts of the placenta called the chorionicvilli, which have the same genes as the fetus.
+CVScan detect most of the same defects as amniocentesis, but itcannot detect open neural tube defects.
+If you have CVS, you willwant to consider having a blood alpha-fetoprotein (AFP)test later in your pregnancy to test for neural tubedefects.
 Here is some information about the test and the risks involved.

-- You will be 35 years old or older when you give birth.
+- Age 35 years old or older when you give birth

-- You have abnormal results on other genetic tests.
+- Abnormal results on other genetic screening tests

 International Childbirth Education Association